garrandall/popular-music-data/tracks/everything-to-me-monica.md

 Cause I need you to
 Shine, shine
 Your light
-Oooohhhhhhh
+Oh

 :
 You're everything to me, heey
-The air that I breathe, oohhh
+The air that I breathe, oh
 A sign so I'll see, oh Lord
 You're everything to me